The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-The great majority of the previous papers review in this section used correlation or covariance as distance functions.
-It means that these studies are limited to similarities captured by the correlated variables.
-In this paper, we show that other distance functions can be used for the construction of climate networks.
-A similar idea was proposed by \citet{pelan11}.
-The authors used six different distance functions.
-They analyzed the influence of edge density on the topology and the clustering predictive capability of the networks.
-Here, we use 29 distance functions and we are interested in the topological differences between the resulting networks.
-In the following section, we review some time series distance functions that could be used to build climate networks.
+The majority of the aforementioned studies has employed correlation or covariance as distance functions.
+This implies that these studies have been limited to similarities captured by correlations among the variables under study.
+In this paper, we show that other distance functions can also be used for the construction of climate networks, an idea that was similarly proposed earlier by Pelan \emph{et~al.}~\cite{pelan11}.
+In the latter work, the authors used six different distance functions and analyzed the effect of edge density on the topology and the clustering predictive capability of the networks.
+Here, we thoroughly expand this setting by using in total 29 different distance functions and examining the topological differences between the resulting networks.